 Email and meeting summarisation.
 Copilot still wins decisively.
 It reads your inbox and meeting recordings natively.
 No copying required.
 Claude and ChatGPT can both summarise emails, but you have to paste content in manually unless you wire up connectors, which breaks the workflow for most staff.

 Document drafting and editing.
 Claude produces the cleanest, most precise written output.
 We use it for proposals, compliance documents, client reports, and blog content.
-With Anthropic models enabled in Copilot, you can now get Claude’s writing inside Word too, which is the best of both worlds.
+With Anthropic models enabled in Copilot, you can get Claude’s writing inside Word too, which is the best of both worlds.
 ChatGPT is a close second for shorter content and brainstorming.
-Native Copilot drafting (on OpenAI models) is adequate for internal communications but tends toward generic corporate language.
+Native Copilot drafting on OpenAI models is adequate for internal communications but tends toward generic corporate language.

 Data analysis and spreadsheets.
-Copilot’s Excel integration is genuinely useful for formula writing and basic data manipulation, and Agent Mode in Excel can now run on Claude for harder tasks.
-For serious analysis (cleaning messy data, building models, generating charts from complex datasets) ChatGPT with its code interpreter and Claude (either standalone or via Claude for Excel) both outperform default Copilot.
+Copilot’s Excel integration is genuinely useful for formula writing and basic data manipulation, and Edit with Copilot can now run on Claude for harder tasks.
+For serious analysis (cleaning messy data, building models, generating charts from complex datasets) ChatGPT with its code interpreter and Claude, either standalone or via Claude for Excel, both outperform default Copilot.
 Claude handles larger datasets more reliably due to its 1M-token context window.

 Compliance and policy work.
-Claude is the clear leader.
+Claude is the clear leader, and Fable 5 widened the gap.
 We use it to review Essential Eight assessments, draft AI governance policies, and analyse regulatory documents.
 Its ability to process long documents without losing context is a real advantage over ChatGPT, which tends to drift on documents longer than 30 pages on Plus.
-With Claude Opus 4.7 now available inside Copilot Studio, you can also build compliance agents that run inside the Microsoft estate.
+With Claude available inside Copilot Studio, you can also build compliance agents that run inside the Microsoft estate.

 Coding and technical work.
-Claude is the preferred tool for our engineering team.
-Claude Code handles multi-file debugging, refactoring, and documentation better than any alternative, and Opus 4.7 was a measurable step up on long-running agentic coding.
-ChatGPT (via Codex) is a strong second, particularly for one-off scripts and explanations.
-GitHub Copilot (a separate product from Microsoft 365 Copilot) is useful for inline code completion and supports Claude Opus 4.7 in Copilot Pro+, Business, and Enterprise plans.
+Claude is the preferred tool for our engineering team, and this is where Fable 5’s lead is largest.
+Claude Code handles multi-file debugging, refactoring, and long-running autonomous work better than any alternative we have tested.
+ChatGPT via Codex is a strong second, particularly for one-off scripts and explanations, and GPT-5.6 Sol looks competitive on early coding benchmarks once it actually ships.
+GitHub Copilot (a separate product from Microsoft 365 Copilot) remains useful for inline code completion and supports Claude models on paid plans.

 Creative work and brainstorming.
 ChatGPT has the edge.
-It generates ideas faster, handles more creative formats (image generation, voice, video summaries), and has a broader plugin and app ecosystem.
-Claude is good at structured creative work (blog outlines, messaging frameworks) and has added Claude Design for first-pass visual creation.
+It generates ideas faster, handles more creative formats (image generation, voice, video), and has a broader app ecosystem.
+Claude is good at structured creative work like blog outlines and messaging frameworks, and Claude Design covers first-pass visual creation.
 Default Copilot is not built for creative tasks.

 | Plan (USD) | Microsoft 365 Copilot | Claude | ChatGPT |